-Section A.1 Page 6 of 54 Version: November 2021
+Section A.1 Page 6 of 53 Version: November 2021

-Updated MDC January 2022
+Updated SN

 Review

 Next Review Due September 2022

-- 5.2 The College will therefore: - a) Ensure we have a Designated Safeguarding Lead (DSL) from the senior leadership team and at least one Deputy Designated Safeguarding Lead (DDSL), and a Safeguarding Governor who have been trained to the appropriate level and understand their responsibilities with respect to the protection of children, young people and vulnerable adults and the safeguarding of all learners.
+5.2 The College will therefore:

+- a) Ensure we have a Designated Safeguarding Lead (DSL) from the senior leadership team and at least one Deputy Designated Safeguarding Lead (DDSL), and a Safeguarding Governor who have been trained to the appropriate level and understand their responsibilities with respect to the protection of children, young people and vulnerable adults and the safeguarding of all learners.
 For designated members of staff this training should take place every two years.
 The Designated Safeguarding Lead and their deputies are most likely to have a complete safeguarding picture and will be the most appropriate individuals to advise on Safeguarding concerns.
 All staff and other adults working within the College setting are clear about the procedures where they are concerned about the safety of a child.
 A full description of the duties of a DSL can be found in Annex C of Keeping Children Safe in Education 2021. - b) Ensure that there are safeguarding policies and procedures in place and they are reviewed regularly to ensure students are kept safe. - c) Ensure that all staff have read and understood at least Part One, or the condensed version in Annex A, of Keeping Children Safe in Education 2021.
 The Proprietors have responsibility for ensuring that staff understand their responsibilities and will decide which guidance is appropriate for staff roles, recording the rationale for their decisions. - d) Ensure that leaders and those who work directly with children read Annex B and that staff with a Safeguarding responsibility read Annex C of Keeping Children Safe in Education 2021 - e) Ensure that students know that there are adults within the College they can approach if they are worried or are in difficulty. - f) Establish and maintain an environment where students feel safe and secure and are encouraged to talk and are listened to.
 Staff respond within clear boundaries about what is safe and acceptable, and they seek to understand the triggers for children's behaviour.
 Staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned. - g) Ensure all College staff are able to identify children who may benefit from early help and the early help process and their role in it.
-This includes identifying emerging problems, liaising with the Designated Safeguarding Lead, sharing information with other professionals to support early identification and assessment and in some cases acting as the lead professional in undertaking an Early Help assessment. - h) Ensure the College meets all the requirements of the paragraphs in part 2 (spiritual, moral, social and cultural development of students), part 3 (welfare, health and safety of students), part 4 (suitability of staff, supply staff and proprietors) and part 5 (premises and accommodation at schools) of The Education (Independent School Standards) Regulations 2014.
+This includes identifying emerging problems, liaising with the Designated Safeguarding Lead, sharing information with other professionals to support early identification and assessment and in some cases acting as the lead professional in undertaking an Early Help assessment. - h) Ensure the College meets all the requirements of the paragraphs in part 2 (spiritual, moral, social and cultural development of students), part 3 (welfare, health and safety of students), part 4 (suitability of staff, supply staff and proprietors) and part 5 (premises and accommodation at schools) of The Education (Independent School Standards) Regulations 2014. - i) Ensure positive behaviour is promoted consistently and that staff use effective de-escalation techniques.
+Reasonable force, including restraint, is only used in strict accordance with the legislative framework to protect the child and those around them, and in line with the College physical intervention policy.

-Section A.1 Page 7 of 54 Version: November 2021
+Section A.1 Page 7 of 53 Version: November 2021

-Updated MDC January 2022
+Updated SN

 Review

 Next Review Due September 2022